Alken & Venn

 Condemned to Oblivion

-There are two prevailing theories about the identity of this “forgotten sinner”: one, that the prisoner is the Queen of Venn; the other, Eygil.
+There are two prevailing theories about the identity of this “forgotten sinner” — one, that the prisoner is the queen of Venn; the other, Eygil.
 Both assume that the person was imprisoned for attempting to create a First Flame thanks to Shalquoir’s dialogue, but this misunderstands who the cat is referring to.
-In all of her commentary on the bosses possessed by the Old Ones, Shalquoir starts by musing on the person possessed or location where we encounter the boss.
-However, she invariably ends her final sentences with a veiled reference to the true being behind the battle, using a double entendre for the current states of both souls.
+In all of her commentary on bosses possessed by the Old Ones, Shalquoir starts by musing on the person possessed or location where we encounter the boss.
+However, she invariably ends with a veiled reference to the true being behind the battle, using a double entendre for the current states of both souls.
 In the case of the Lost Sinner, the cat contemplates the role of the prison before relating about the “stupid” forgotten sinner who tried creating a First Flame occupying the equally forgotten prison.
 This is an obvious reference to the Witch of Izalith and doesn’t necessarily reflect the crimes of the prisoner, thereby leaving an open question to the actual nature of the convict’s sins.

 Long ago, there were humans who tried to contain Undead like you.
 Did they think if they imprisoned them all they’d thereupon end it?
 They made a big prison… but in the end, it was all pointless.
 There’s a “forgotten sinner” in the far back of that prison.
 A stupid sinner who tried to birth a First Flame…

 So, what can be said for certain about this forgotten sinner?
-For starters, that the criminal was locked up in a large cell in the deepest, most isolated parts of the prison.
-Two adjoining towers on either side rise into the rock overhang beneath the rest of the facility, and Sinner’s Rise, more accurately “Sinner’s” or “Criminal’s Tower”, (罪人の塔) leads us to the main entrance by way of a single, narrow bridge across the ocean.
-Countless shackles hang from the metal-barred ceiling, with over a half dozen more dragging across the floor from the walls until they converge to a single spot at the center — presumably having restrained the boss when confinement was still regulated.
-And aside from chutes to other cells, the jail itself is installed with extensive oil lighting on top of several wall torches.
+For starters, the criminal was locked up in a large cell in the deepest, most isolated parts of the prison.
+Two adjoining towers on either side rise into the rock overhang beneath the rest of the facility, but we can only reach the main entrance by way of a single, narrow bridge across the ocean from the “Sinner’s Tower” (罪人の塔) opposite them; even getting to this Sinner’s Rise requires we cross a similar bridge.
+Countless shackles hang from the barred ceiling, with over a half dozen more dragging across the floor from the walls until they converge to a single spot at the center — presumably having restrained the boss when confinement was still regulated.
+And besides chutes to other cells, the jail itself is installed with extensive oil lighting on top of several wall torches.
 Red banners also hang from the back walls.
 This is an extremely luxurious cell for just a single prisoner, indicating that its occupant was a VIP of some sort.
 And yet, this luxury didn’t extend to the VIP in question.

 Extra large sword created from the soul of the Forgotten Sinner.
 The power of its blade shaves off the life of the wielder.